COVID-19 Student Responsibilities

-- Quarantine and Self-Isolation: If it is determined through a report or testing that a student has tested positive for COVID-19, the student will be expected to self-isolate.
-Self-isolation is used to separate someone who has a confirmed or assumed case from those who are healthy.
+- Isolation: If it is determined through a report or testing that a student has tested positive for COVID-19, the student will be expected to isolate off-campus for 10 days.
+If a student cannot return home for isolation, they must find alternate off-campus arrangements at their own cost.

-If it is determined through a report that a student has been exposed to another individual who has tested positive for COVID-19, the student will be expected to quarantine.
-Quarantine separates an apparently healthy person who has been exposed to someone with COVID-19 from those who are healthy.
-Quarantine is used to minimize the spread of the virus.
+- If it is determined through a report that an unvaccinated student or a vaccinated student who is symptomatic has been exposed to another individual who has tested positive for COVID-19, the student may be expected to isolate for up to 10 days.

-Students must remain in their assigned self-isolation or quarantine space, either on or off campus, for the appropriate duration as determined by their assigned University Contact Tracer.
-Students may not leave self-isolation or quarantine without prior authorization from their Contact Tracer.
+- Students must remain in isolation for the appropriate duration as determined by their assigned University Contact Tracer.
+Students may not leave isolation without prior authorization from their Contact Tracer.
 (Enforced under Code of Conduct 8.
 Failure to Comply b.)